 Maxine Wally, Senior Digital Editor

-What's your current relationship with CBD?
+What’s your current relationship with CBD?
 I’ve never used CBD products before—whether in the form of ingestible tinctures, balms, salves, or millennial-friendly seltzer drinks.
-I had too many panic attacks when I used to smoke weed, and these experiences create an aversion within me toward anything with CBD, given its relations to pot (even though I’m aware it’s not exactly the same thing.
+I had too many panic attacks when I used to smoke weed, and these experiences create an aversion within me toward anything with CBD, given its relations to pot (even though I’m aware it’s not the same thing.
 This is anxiety we’re talking about, and it knows no reality.)
-I also feel like the oversaturation of trendy CBD products, and brands putting CBD in everything, has rendered its uses pretty moot.
+I also feel like the oversaturation of trendy CBD products, and brands putting CBD in everything, have rendered its benefits pretty moot.
 Is this just some marketing ploy to get us to spend money on a pointless product?
 Despite my reservations, I’m willing to cast it all aside in the name of journalism and try this cream.

 What were your first impressions of Prima’s serum and night cream?
 The Prima Enlightenment Serum is light and watery, and the smell is the first thing I notice—it resembles burned flower, and is hemp-heavy.
 The Afterglow night cream, with a similar funky scent, is much more creamy and rich, but goes on smoothly and thins out once I’ve worked it into my skin.
 I love both products’ textures.
 I go to sleep.